Conrad Aiken: Personal life

 Aiken had three younger siblings, Kempton Potter (K. P. A. Taylor), Robert Potter (R. P. A. Taylor), and Elizabeth.
-After their parents' deaths, Aicken's siblings were adopted by Frederick Winslow Taylor and his wife Louise, a second cousin of their aunt.
+After their parents' deaths, Aiken's siblings were adopted by Frederick Winslow Taylor and his wife Louise, a second cousin of their aunt.
 They took Taylor's last name.
 Kempton later helped establish the Aiken Taylor Award for Modern American Poetry.

 He was married three times: firstly to Jessie McDonald (1912–1929); secondly to Clarissa Lorenz (1930–1937) (author of a biography, Lorelei Two); and thirdly to the painter Mary Hoover (1937–1973).
 He fathered three children by his first wife Jessie: John Aiken, Jane Aiken Hodge and Joan Aiken, all of whom became writers.
 Over the years, he served in loco parentis as well as mentor to the English author Malcolm Lowry.

-Aiken married Jessie McDonald in 1912, and the couple moved to England in 1921 with their older two children; John (born 1913) and Jane (born 1917), settling in Rye, East Sussex (where the American novelist Henry James had once lived).
+Aiken married Jessie McDonald in 1912, and the couple moved to England in 1921 with their older two children, John (born 1913) and Jane (born 1917), settling in Rye, East Sussex (where the American novelist Henry James had once lived).
 The couple's youngest daughter, Joan, was born in Rye in 1924.
 Conrad Aiken returned to Cambridge, Massachusetts, as a tutor at Harvard from 1927 to 1928.
 For many years, he divided his time between Rye, New York, and Boston.
 In 1931 he was introduced by the artist Paul Nash to Edward Burra, a painter also living in Rye.
 That year Burra painted his gouache "John Deth", inspired by Aiken's poem of that name and originally intended to illustrate a projected edition that was never realized.
 Nevertheless, the two men maintained a lifelong friendship thereafter.

 In 1936, Aiken met his third wife, Mary, in Boston.
 In the following year the couple visited Malcolm Lowry in Cuernavaca, Mexico, where Aiken divorced Clarissa and married Mary.
 The couple moved to Rye, where they remained until the outbreak of World War II in 1940.
 The Aikens settled in Brewster, Massachusetts, on Cape Cod, where he and his wife Mary later ran a summer program for writers and painters named after their antique farmhouse, "Forty-One Doors".
 Despite living for many years abroad and receiving recognition as a Southern writer, Aiken always considered himself an American, and, in particular, a New Englander.

 In 1923, he acted as a witness at the marriage of his friend, poet W. H. Davies.
 From 1950 to 1952, he served as Poet Laureate Consultant in Poetry to the Library of Congress, more commonly known as Poet Laureate of the United States.
 In 1960, he visited Grasmere in the Lake District, England (once the home of William Wordsworth), with his friend Edward Burra.